 Getting ready to tame a rabbit

-Because a wild rabbit will not want to stay with you, you will need to have everything ready before catching one.
-Before attempting to catch a rabbit, make sure the cage or enclosure is secure and that the rabbit can stay in it for an extended period of time, if not the rest of its life.
+Because a wild rabbit will not want to stay with you, you must have everything ready before catching one.
+Before attempting to catch a rabbit, make sure the cage or enclosure is secure and that the rabbit can stay in it for an extended period, if not the rest of its life.

-Before you set the rabbit in the enclosure, make sure it has lots of hay and leafy greens.
+Before setting the rabbit in the enclosure, ensure it has lots of hay and leafy greens.
 This will help it feel more at ease right away.
-You’ll need to prepare to own a tamed rabbit in the same way you would for owning a domesticated rabbit, and you’ll want to double-check that the area is bunny-proofed.
+You’ll need to prepare to own a tame rabbit like you would for owning a tame rabbit, and you’ll want to double-check that the area is bunny-proofed.

 Catching a rabbit in the wild

-You must use a trap that will keep the rabbit alive in order to catch a wild rabbit.
+You must use a trap to keep the rabbit alive to catch a wild rabbit.
 Most cartoons depict a box supported by a stick and containing a carrot, but this is far too simplistic for real life.
-To catch the rabbit and bring it into your house, you’ll most likely need to acquire a humane live trap.
+So instead, you’ll likely need to acquire a humane live trap to catch the rabbit and bring it into your house.

-These traps can cost anywhere from $20 to $30, depending on the quality.
-They’re your best hope for catching a rabbit, but because it was forcibly removed away from its home, a captured rabbit may not trust you or its environment after being brought into your home.
+Depending on the quality, these traps can cost anywhere from $20 to $30.
+They’re your best hope for catching a rabbit, but because it was forcibly removed away from its home, a captured rabbit may not trust you or its environment after being brought into it.